It’s time to stop telling yourself you're not creative because you don't fit the mould of what a creative person looks like.

-My anxiety worsened as I repeatedly told myself to exercise more, eat better, meditate, and leave room for a social life.
+My anxiety only worsened as I repeatedly admonished myself to exercise more, eat better, meditate, and leave room for a social life.
 If you had told me to add anything else, I would’ve politely told you to shove it up your a**.

 “WTH?”
 I remember thinking one day.
 “This isn’t me.”
 I have a degree in Art History!
 As a third-grader, I was checking out books on Rembrandt.
-I’ve never felt like I belonged with the corporate 9-5 crew.
+Like so many other women I work with as a creativity coach, I’ve never felt like I belonged with the corporate 9-5 crew.

 But I also didn’t feel like I belonged in the art world.
 While I’ve lurked at the edges, I didn’t see myself as an artist.
 I can only tolerate a smidge of woo-woo.
-I’m not a hippie.
+I’m no moon dancing, crystal-wearing hippie.

-Still, I couldn’t deny the feeling that there was something more for me than this soccer-mom life.
+What do you do when you know the soccer-mom life isn’t right for you, but the woo-woo world sure as hell isn’t it, either?
 I could hear my mind, body, and spirit begging me to do something that would nourish my creativity.

 So I slowed down.
 Got quiet.
-I played with paint.
-Began writing.
-I even tried my hand at weaving.
-And something wonderful happened...
+I played with paint, began writing, and even tried my hand at weaving.

 I realized I'm a left-brained analytic creative with the soul of a poet.